 Medications and the aftereffects of surgery can cause similar symptoms to postsurgery depression, including loss of appetite or excessive sleeping.
 But if you have emotional symptoms, such as, hopelessness, agitation, or loss of interest in activities, you should see a doctor.
 Have them evaluate you for depression.

 Many people experience depression immediately after a surgery.
 If symptoms last longer than two weeks, make an appointment with your doctor to talk about depression.
 After two weeks, it’s less likely to be a temporary side effect of your medications.

-After heart surgery
+Depression after heart surgery

 Depression after heart surgery is so common that it has its own name: cardiac depression.
 According to the American Heart Association (AHA), about 25 percent of all people who undergo heart surgery will experience depression as a result.

 This number is especially significant because the AHA advises that a positive outlook can help improve your healing.
 The AHA recommends that people undergoing heart surgery and their families know the signs of depression so they can get treatment for it as soon as possible.